JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 Once the user picks an image, `onActivityResult` is then called.
 Once the `resultCode` has been checked, an Uri of the image can be created using `Uri.parse(data!!.dataString)`.
 This Uri can then be passed to `FirebaseVisionImage.fromFilePath(context, uri)` to obtain the image in the required format.

-This image (after updating the layout’s preview) is then passed to the appropriate function based on the desired ML Kit operation to be performed:
+This image (after updating the layout's preview) is then passed to the appropriate function based on the desired ML Kit operation to be performed:

 ```
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {